-6.1.2 30/60/90 Day Action Plan (ISO 9001 8.2.1)
+6.1.2 30/60/90 Day Action Plan

 An output to the SQR may include a 30/60/90 day action plan for improvements.
 The format details the implementation plan and the specified time frame.
-The Navistar Supplier Quality Representative will help develop the plan, monitor the progress towards completion, and evaluate the effectiveness of the actions taken.
+The Navistar Supplier Quality Representative will monitor progress towards completion and evaluate the effectiveness of the actions taken.

 Goals, targets, and timelines are mutually established with the Navistar Procurement Representative and Navistar Supplier Quality Representative, when a supplier cannot immediately meet Navistar's expectations.
-These goals and targets are continually measured and evaluated until the supplier eventually meets the expectations.
-If expectations cannot be reached in the mutually agreed upon timeframe, the Navistar Procurement Representative and Navistar Supplier Quality Representative will re-evaluate the commercial relationship and take appropriate action.
+These goals and targets are continually measured and evaluated until the supplier eventually meets expectations.
+If expectations cannot be reached in the mutually agreed upon timeframe, the Navistar

+Procurement Representative and Navistar Supplier Quality Representative will reevaluate the commercial relationship and take appropriate action.

-6.2 Supplier Scorecard (150 9001 8.2.1)
+6.2 Supplier Scorecard

 Navistar issues an Enterprise Supplier Performance Scorecard on a monthly basis.
-Suppliers are expected to access their scorecard which is available on www.navistarsupplier.com to view the results from the previous time period.
+Suppliers are expected to access their scorecard at www.navistarsupplier.com to view the results from the previous time period.
 A Scorecard Coordinator has been designated as the initial point of contact for all inquiries regarding the scorecard, including all reconciliations.
 Suppliers can contact the Scorecard Coordinator at EnterpriseScorecard@Navistar.com for training, a user-ID and password, or for general questions.

-6.2.1 Delivery Performance (ISO 9001 8.2.1)
+6.2.1 Delivery Performance